rogerqiu7/K8-go-backend/README.md

 - http://localhost:8080 - Main endpoint
 - http://localhost:8080/health - Health endpoint

+Should we able to see:

+{
+  "message": "Hello from Go backend!",
+  "version": "1.0.0"
+}

+and

+OK

 ## Deploying to Minikube

 Follow these steps to deploy to Minikube: